screwyprof/nix-config/docs/DECISIONS.md

 **Future Me Notes:** This makes `BMad` more self-contained in our Nix environment.
 The `md-tree` command is now available system-wide.

 ---

+## 004: GC Deleting In-Use Shell Configurations

+**What sparked this:** After weekly GC runs, zsh prompts to reconfigure p10k and all settings in `~/.config/zsh/` are lost.
+Previous fix (commit d1f2e635c) adding `use-xdg-base-directories = true` didn't work.

+**The journey:** Initially thought root's GC couldn't see user profiles.
+Added XDG setting thinking it would help.
+But that only affects Nix's own profiles, not home-manager!
+Discovered GC CAN see user profiles via `/nix/var/nix/gcroots/auto/`, but...

+**The real bug discovered:**

+1. Shell loads config from generation 105
+2. Many rebuilds later → at generation 150
+3. Generation 105 now >30 days old
+4. GC deletes it due to `--delete-older-than 30d`
+5. **GC roots protect from "unreachable" deletion, NOT age-based!**
+6. Home-manager cleanup: `rmdir -p` recursively deletes dirs
+7. Takes `.zim/`, `.zcompdump`, all mutable state

+**What we learned:**

+- `use-xdg-base-directories` ≠ home-manager profile visibility
+- GC roots don't override `--delete-older-than`
+- With 105+ generations, you rebuild frequently
+- Long-running shells reference old generations
+- Home-manager cleanup is aggressive with `-p`

+**Outcome:** Multiple solutions identified.
+Short-term: move mutable state to `~/.local/state/zim`.
+Better: remove age-based GC or use `--keep-generations`.
+Created detailed analysis in `docs/ideas/nix-gc-removes-current-settings.md`.

+**Future Me Notes:** When shells lose config after GC, check generation count!
+High numbers = frequent rebuilds = old generations deleted while in use.
+GC roots only prevent "unreachable" deletion, not age-based cleanup.

+---

+## 005: BMad Workflow Experience - Lessons from Real Usage

+**What sparked this:** Used `BMad` `v4.35.3` to investigate the `nix-gc` issue mentioned in decision `#004`.
+First real test of `BMad` on existing codebase revealed both strengths and significant limitations.

+**The journey:** Applied full `BMad` workflow: Analyst → PM → PO → SM → Dev.
+Created brief, PRD, and stories.
+Hit multiple friction points requiring workarounds.

+**Key discoveries:**

+1. **Exceptional elicitation** - Best requirements gathering techniques found in years
+2. **Monolithic documentation** - One giant PRD/Brief for entire system (can't do feature-based work)
+3. **Workflow blockers** - Stories stuck at "Draft", no approval mechanism
+4. **Agent isolation** - User becomes the workflow engine, manually coordinating everything
+5. **No feature concept** - Can't trace work from idea to implementation (generic story names like `1.1.story.md`)

+**Workarounds developed:**

+- Created feature-specific paths (`docs/briefs/[feature].md`)
+- Added manual handoff prompts to PRD for agent coordination
+- Skipped Architect for investigation work
+- Manually updated story statuses after PO validation

+**Outcome:** Successfully structured the `nix-gc` investigation using `BMad` workflow.
+Created initial feedback at `docs/ideas/bmad-feedback.md` documenting the experience and limitations discovered.
+The two core issues: no central coordination and no feature-driven approach.
+Planning to share this feedback with the `BMad` community.

+**Future Me Notes:** `BMad` excels at structured thinking but assumes greenfield monolithic projects.
+For feature work or investigations, expect to create many workarounds.
+The elicitation techniques alone make it valuable, but don't expect smooth multi-feature workflows.

+---